 As a note of historic interest, GEMS had originally planned for its flagship Jumeirah College, reviewed here, to open here in an adjacent site, but these plans were scrapped following parents’ wishes to remain at the current site in Al Safa 1.
 We understand that GEMS retains options to develop a premium school here to further strengthen its school hub for the Dubai Hills Estate.

 For us there are really four stand-out features of the school that emerged from our first independent visit to the school.

 Secondly, curriculum.
 We have long argued that it is not sufficient for inclusive International Baccalaureate schools to only offer a post-16 choice between the International Diploma (IB DP) or International Baccalaureate courses.

 The International Diploma is academically demanding – and a strong score is needed to maximize opportunities of entry to renowned universities.
 In schools without alternatives to the Diploma the norm is to offer individual International Baccalaureate courses – but these simply do not hold currency with universities and cannot, for example, be compared with individual A Levels.

 GEMS International School Al Khail has committed to offer, further, the International Baccalaureate Career-related Programme (IB CP).
 This is highly valued by universities and will offer a much better balance of technical/vocational and academic components for many children.
 We rate the International Baccalaureate Career-related programme very highly – and believe that it should be provided as a matter of course in all inclusive International Baccalaureate schools.
-It should be noted, as of January 2021, that the International Baccalaureate Career-related Programme (IB CP) at Gems International School is now in the application phase, awaiting approval from the IB Organisation.
+It should be noted, as of September 2021, the International Baccalaureate Career-related Programme (IB CrP) at Gems International School is now secured full IB Organisation approval.
 This marks a creditable and significant leap forward since August 2020, when the new leadership team made the firm decision to introduce this , in our view, vital pathway option for students.
 Numbers of post-16 students are growing and it is clearly the right time to enhance the provision and offer greater choice to students.
 The Programme now offers the first Aerospace options in the UAE, in association with Embry-Riddle Aeronautical University.
 More on these extraordinary Aerospace sector options options here.